Examples

 - API endpoint — entry point to a full legal context API (record management, verification, dispute filing)

 The api field is the bridge from the open standard to any implementation that provides richer legal infrastructure.
-See Reference Implementation for one such implementation.
+The standard does not endorse or canonize any particular implementation; the api field is the hook from the standard to whichever legal infrastructure a deployment selects.